 Most people who have travelled through Central America will argue that Guatemala has the most delicious food.
 With its Maya culture merging with Spanish traditions, the local cuisine here is far more flavoursome and complex than that of the neighbouring countries.
 Tourist hot spots, such as Antigua, certainly aren’t short of excellent restaurants and international food, but if you’re looking for something more authentic, we’ve got you covered.
-Here are 10 of the most traditional dishes from Guatemala.
+Here are the most traditional dishes from Guatemala.

 Guatemala doesn’t really have a national dish, but pepián is probably the closest thing to it.
-This spicy stew, borne out of the fusion of the Spanish and Maya cultures, is one of the oldest dishes in Guatemala.
+This spicy stew, borne out of the fusion of the Spanish and Maya cultures, is one of the oldest and traditional dishes in Guatemala.
 Although chicken is most commonly used, it can also be made with beef or pork.
 All varieties of the dish contain both fruit and vegetables (usually pear, squash, carrot, potato and corn) and a rich mix of spices.
 It’s traditionally served with rice and tortillas.

 The word hilachas means ‘rags’, which seems like a bizarre name for a dish until you see what it looks like.
 It’s made with a type of meat that shreds easily and is simmered in a mildly spicy tomato sauce and cooked with potatoes, squash and/or carrots.
 For a more filling meal, it’s served with rice and fresh corn tortillas.

 Who doesn’t love a double helping of carbs?
-Tostadas are a popular street food, and most are topped with guacamole, tomato salsa, radishes, onions and a large dollop of noodles.
+Tostadas are a popular Guatemala street food, and most are topped with guacamole, tomato salsa, radishes, onions and a large dollop of noodles.
 You may think the idea of spaghetti tacos is slightly odd, but with so many different textures and tastes, you’ll be a convert after the first bite.

 Antigua Guatemala is one of the best cities for brunch in Central America, and while you can enjoy all manner of international breakfasts here, make sure to try the local breakfast too.
 The desayuno tradicional usually features scrambled eggs with onion and tomato, avocado slices, mashed beans, stewed plantains and tortillas; it makes for a perfect start to the day.